Historical Mortgage Rates: 1971 To The Present

 In both the 1970s and 1980s, the United States experienced a recession caused by an oil embargo against the country.
 The Organization of the Petroleum Exporting Countries (OPEC) instituted the embargo.
 One of the effects of this was hyperinflation, which meant the price of goods and services rose extremely fast.

 To counteract hyperinflation, the Fed raised short-term interest rates.
 This made money in savings accounts worth more.
-On the other hand, all interest rates rose, so the cost of borrowing money increased, too.
+On the other hand, all interest rates rose, so the cost of borrowing money also increased.

-Interest rates reached their highest point in modern history in October 1981 when they peaked at 18.63%, according to the Freddie Mac data.
+Interest rates reached their highest point in modern history in 1981 when the average rate was 16.64%, according to the Freddie Mac data.
 Fixed mortgage rates declined from there, but they finished the decade at around 10%.
 The 1980s were an expensive time to borrow money.

 1990s

 One big reason for the economic growth and declining inflation seen later in the decade was the arrival of the internet in mainstream consciousness.
-The increased investment in research and development of new technologies spurred a ton of economic growth.
+The increased investment in research and development of new technologies spurred significant economic growth.

 2000s